Northbrook police investigating string of pickpocket thefts

 "As always, if you see something, say something," Kennedy said.

-People with any information regarding pickpocket thefts are asked to call the Northbrook police at (847) 564-2060.
+People with any information regarding pickpocket thefts are asked to call Northbrook Police at (847) 564-2060.